Punctured tubular neighborhoods and stable homotopy at infinity: Appendix: quadratic orientations and isomorphisms, cycles and degree

 \begin{num} Consider a closed $S$-pair $(X,Z)$ such that $Z$ has h-smooth crossings over $S$ and such that for every nonempty subset $J\subset I$, $\overline{\nu}_J:Z_J\rightarrow X$ is an h-smooth closed immersion (see \Cref{not:extended-nc}).
 This holds, for instance, when $X$ is h-smooth in a Nisnevich neighborhood of $Z$.
 In such circumstances, $\bar{\nu}_J$ is, in particular, a regular immersion.
 We denote its associated normal bundle by $N_J$.
 Denote by $j: X-Z \to X$ the complementary open immersion. \end{num}

-\begin{prop} Let $(X,Z)$ be a closed $S$-pair such that $Z$ has h-smooth crossings over $S$ and such that $X$ is h-smooth over $S$ in a Nisnevich neighbordhood of $Z$.
+\begin{prop} Let $(X,Z)$ be a closed $S$-pair such that $Z$ has h-smooth crossings over $S$ and such that $X$ is h-smooth over $S$ in a Nisnevich neighborhood of $Z$.
 Let $v$ be a virtual vector bundle on $X$.

 Then the object $\Pi_{S}(X-Z,j^{-1}v)$ is isomorphic to the limit of the diagram